aturner-epcc/green-software-hpc/episodes/climate-commitments.md

 Fo HPC facilities, part of these strategies include educating and putting policies and approaches in place to support users to understand and take action to reduce their emissions and maximise the carbon efficiency of their HPC use.

-#### SCI as part of a Net-Zero strategy
+#### HPC-CI as part of a Net-Zero strategy

-The SCI is a metric specifically designed to drive the elimination of emissions.
-The only way to reduce your score is to invest time and resources into actions that eliminate emissions.
-The only activities the SCI recognises as elimination actions are making your application (use of HPC, in the specific case of HPC systems) more energy-efficient, more hardware efficient, or consuming lower-carbon energy sources.
-Offsets are an essential component of any climate strategy; however, offsets are not eliminations and therefore are not included in the SCI metric.
+The HPC-CI is a metric specifically designed to drive the elimination of emissions.
+The only way to reduce your rate is to invest time and resources into actions that eliminate emissions.
+The only activities the HPC-CI recognises as elimination actions are making your use of HPC systems more energy-efficient, more hardware efficient, or consuming lower-carbon energy sources.
+Offsets are an essential component of any climate strategy; however, offsets are not eliminations and therefore are not included in the HPC-CI metric.

 Any net-zero strategy needs to have plans for how to both eliminate as well as neutralise emissions.
-The SCI helps organisations and users drive the elimination of emissions due to software.
-This makes the SCI an useful component of any net-zero strategy for operation and use of HPC systems.
+The HPC-CI helps organisations and users drive the elimination of emissions due to HPC system use.
+This makes the HPC-CI a useful component of any net-zero strategy for operation and use of HPC systems.

 ### 100% Renewable